daoodaba975/dev.roadmap/README.md

 ### So finally 🤔

 This year, I didn't invest the time I wanted to learn and explore, but I maximized on the technologies I tested.
-In 2024, I really want to do a lot of things.